So you decide to step out of your comfort zone and become better in any and every aspect of your life.

 Taking responsibility for your actions will increase your conses.

 With every new victory, you will increase your self-esteem and your confidence.

 #3.Focus on your words

-Your words and thoughts are such powerful things and can directly affect every aspect in our lives.
-If held in a positive context they can provide hope and empowerment.
-If used in a negative aspect they can steal and destroy the things we value so much in our lives.
-I realized that in my life I had nothing that resembled a success.
+Your words and thoughts are such powerful things and can directly affect every aspect of our lives.
+If held in a positive context, they can provide hope and empowerment.
+If used negatively, they can steal and destroy the things we value so much in our lives.
+I realized that in my life, I had nothing that resembled a success.
 Later I found it was because my vocabulary was riddled with regular use of negative words that resulted in negative thoughts or vise versa.
-I had created a very bad habit that needed to be corrected.
-This was not something I could do in a day or two or even in a couple of weeks.
+I had created a terrible habit that needed to be corrected.
+This was not something I could do in a day or two or even a couple of weeks.
 It took practice, a conscious effort over some time.
-This was a real challenge however once I changed my vocabulary I started to see little sparks of positivism in my life.
+This was a real challenge; however, once I changed my vocabulary, I started to see tiny sparks of positivism in my life.